poulti/brain-pages/docs/docker-from-compose-to-swarm.md

 sudo chown -R 1000:1000 /zfsdata/nfsshare/HomeAssistant/node-red
 ```

-## Hardware acceleration on Rasp pi4

-Linux Kernel bug fixed in July 2023 -- but sadly doesn't really impact the ffmpeg default processing... mostly for the object recognition...

 ## ESPHome sees all devices offline?

 This is due to ESPHome not resolving the device-name.local names to IP address (via mDNS).